Polyanyanwu/football-quiz-pp2/README.md

 4. It was observed that the user could still click on answer options after the submission of the answer.
 This was not desirable and was removed by adding a function to disable clicks on the divs containing the answer options after a user had submitted.
 The divs are enabled when a new question is loaded.
 5. Modal content was not scrolling when desired on small screens, the scroll ability was added by setting overflow-y property on the modal and modal content.
 6. When a user clicks the View Result button, the previous result displayed was not cleared resulting into multiple display of the result.
 The fix was to remove the div element I was inserting for the result, if it exists, before inserting a new div.
+7. The audio alert was done with new audio() statement in the JavaScript.
+This didn't work in the Chrome browser, it was fixed by creating audio elements in the html and playing from the JavaScript.

 ## Deployment
 The site was deployed to GitHub pages.
 The following steps were used to effect the deployment: